mezbot-v1/zendesk_python_ticket_viewer/README.md

 ✔️ Page through tickets when more than 25 are returned

 You can also:
-✔️ Request the details for an individual ticket
+✔️ Request the details for an individual ticket (hint: try ticket no. 205 or 207 ...or any ticket no. really!)